Try It Yourself

 Your first API call

-Let's connect to the Filmtotaal API now to retrieve an XML with information about the movies on Dutch TV today.
-Make sure you've got the Filmtotaal API key at hand (dvfrbql1qvltlvyed4y7a9cwx64vfzjs).
+Now let's connect to the Filmtotaal API to retrieve an XML with information about the movies on Dutch TV today.
+Make sure you've got the Filmtotaal API key at hand (dvfrbql1qvltlvyed4y7a9cwx64vfzjs

 Syntax & Expressions